Pequla/LittleLink/README.md

 ## Information

 This plugin requires a discord bot in your server in order to retrieve all data.
 Discord bot is hosted by me enabling the tiny footprint of the plugin.
-If you want to find out more about the bot please go to [samiCraft/SamiLink](https://github.com/samiCraft/SamiLink)
+If you want to find out more about the bot and its API please go to [SamiCraft/SamiLink](https://github.com/SamiCraft/SamiLink)

 Plugin does a simple HTTP GET request towards the API running inside the bot application.
-After processing the information it decides if it should let the player join or kick him with an info message.
+After processing the information it decides if it should let the player join or kick it with an info message.

 > Looking for webhook integration as well?
 This plugin is just a core whitelisting system.
 It contains an api inside so other plugins can access the discord data.
 Webhook plugin coming soon!